 - Assess the true need for them.

 - Monitor and enforce compliance around each order.

 - Ensure prompt, accurate payment.

-It’s important to differentiate the P2P and source-to-pay (S2P) processes.
-Because both hold similarities, it’s not always clear to see.
-Yet, knowing the differences supports you to implement stronger procurement strategies overall.
+It's important to differentiate the P2P and source-to-pay (S2P) processes.
+Because both hold similarities, it's not always clear to see.
+Yet, knowing the differences supports you in implementing stronger procurement strategies overall.

 P2P involves working with a vendor already qualified on your approved vendor list and familiar with your organizational processes.
 The process flows from the requisition stage, to purchase, receipt and eventually payment for goods and services.
 S2P, on the other hand, is used when it's necessary to source new vendors, often in pursuit of more favorable terms or pricing.
 It's an intensive process built around strategic sourcing solutions and occurs much prior to transactional execution.